 Tracey MacLeod, The Independent

 ‘They get the basics bang on.
 Beautiful, effortless decor, great food…most important of all, impeccable, friendly service’

 Neil D’Arcy-Jones, The Gazette

-Our front of house operations are overseen Matthew McKechnie assisted by Inga Viciulyte.
-Ewan Naylon heads up our kitchen with Edward Campbell, Benjamin Donovan and Alyshia Rayner cooking with him.
+Our front of house operations are overseen Charlotte Green assisted by Alex Staff with Zoe Clark running the bar.
+Ewan Naylon heads up our kitchen with Benjamin Donovan his Number 2 and Alyshia Rayner and James Bezant cooking with him.
 These individuals are ably supported by a group of people who have been hired because they want to give great hospitality.
 Church Street Tavern is owned by me, Piers Baker, owner of The Sun Inn in Dedham since 2003.